Dhanarajb/Dhanarajb/README.md

 ---

 ### 🚀 About Me
 I'm a passionate **Software Engineer** at **[Cisco]** with a knack for building efficient, user-friendly web applications.
-With **6-7 months** of hands-on experience through internships, I thrive on challenges and constantly seek to learn and grow in my craft.
+I thrive on challenges and constantly seek to learn and grow in my craft.

 - **Pronouns:** He/Him
 - **Previous Experience:** Software Engineer at **[Tech Mahindra]**